How to Prevent Common Running Injuries

 can increase your injury risk.
-If you have any significant health issues, you should discuss these with your doctor before you start to run.
+If you have any significant health issues, you should discuss these with your provider before you start to run.

 Warm up before you run and stretch after you run.
 Doing so can prevent some of the most common injuries.
 It's most important to stretch muscles that move your leg and ankle joints.
 These include the calf muscle, which